Dialexio/OTA-Catalog-Parser/README.md

 # OTA Catalog Parser
 This program lets you view an OTA update catalog for [iOS](http://mesu.apple.com/assets/com_apple_MobileAsset_SoftwareUpdate/com_apple_MobileAsset_SoftwareUpdate.xml), [tvOS](http://mesu.apple.com/assets/tv/com_apple_MobileAsset_SoftwareUpdate/com_apple_MobileAsset_SoftwareUpdate.xml), and [watchOS](http://mesu.apple.com/assets/watch/com_apple_MobileAsset_SoftwareUpdate/com_apple_MobileAsset_SoftwareUpdate.xml) in a more pleasant format.
 It can also output the information in a format suitable for entry on [The iPhone Wiki](https://www.theiphonewiki.com/wiki/OTA_Updates).

-NOTE: Dates are extracted from the file URL, which may not be the actual release date.
+__NOTE:__ Dates are extracted from the file URL, which may not be the actual release date.

 ## Compilation
 Apache Ant is used to compile this program.
-Just cd to the base directory and run `ant`
+Just cd to the base directory and run ant.
+`ant`

-This produces a large (over 8 MB) JAR file that you can run on Linux, Mac OS X, and Windows.
-If you prefer a smaller, less universal JAR, other targets are included in _build.xml_:
+This produces a large (over 8 MB) JAR file that you can run on any desktop operating system.
+If you want a smaller JAR file that doesn't run everywhere, other targets are included in _build.xml_:
 * `ant linux`
-* `ant mac` (NOTE: This will automatically add the JAR file to the .app bundle.)
+* `ant mac` (NOTE: The JAR file will automatically be added to the .app bundle.)
 * `ant windows`

-Running `ant cleanup` will delete the compiled .class files if you wish to recompile the program.
-This will not touch the _dist_ folder or its contents.
+If you wish to recompile the program, you may delete the "build" and "dist" directories.

 ## Running the Program
-You must have Java 7 or newer installed on your computer.
+This program requires Java 7 or newer.
 The newest version of Java is available from [Java.com](http://www.java.com/download/).

 You may run this JAR with the following command:
 `java -jar path/to/Parser.jar`